mazr0405-collab/Scryfall-Downloader/README.md

 Export your deck in Moxfield.
 Open the HTML file and paste it.
 Allow your browser to download multiple files.
-Files will be stored to your download folder.
+Files will be stored to your downloads folder.

 Sample:
 1 Magda, Brazen Outlaw (KHM) 312